-Since 2013, the CARGC Press imprint has published CARGC Papers, CARGC Briefs, and special issues of scholarly journals with partners like International Journal of Communication and Communication and the Public and other collaborators who share our vision, like the International Panel on Social Progress, a co-publisher of our first booklet.
+Since 2013, the CARGC Press imprint has published CARGC Papers, CARGC Briefs, and special issues of scholarly journals with partners like International Journal of Communication and Communication and the Public.
+Since September 2022, CARGC has launched the Global Media & Communication podcast series in partnership with New Books Network.

 We envision our growth to include publishing original and translated books for teaching, research, and practice.
 In addition to publishing and promoting CARGC research, we seek to understand technologically and economically driven changes to knowledge production, dissemination, and access worldwide.
 CARGC Press publications offer original and timely contributions to pressing issues in global communications such as refugee mobile media practices, street art on the U.S.-Mexico border, rural communication in the U.S., and hacktivism in Turkey, authored by a range of global media scholars from CARGC Undergraduate Fellows to world renowned scholars such as Saskia Sassen and Arjun Appadurai.